 Qualities of Columbine Plants, Some of the Different Types

 Columbines come in many colors; some are even bicolored.
 These perennials can have red, yellow, white, blue, pink, salmon, or purple blossoms.
-They are airy plants with attractive foliage (clover-like when young).

 Their height will vary depending upon growing conditions and upon the particular type in question.
 But, on average, they reach around 2 feet in height (taller when in full bloom) by a similar width.
 They bloom in late spring to early summer.

 - A. alpina (blue flowers)